Feefo logo

 (your name)

-(signature with phone number, link to website, social medial profiles and reviews)
+(signature with phone number, link to website, social media profiles and reviews)

 Note: amend as necessary if payment is made in full.

-This is a quick reminder to be sent a week or before the balance is due.
+This is an automated reminder that’s sent a week before the balance is due.
 Again, include a link to pay by credit card or your bank details if the guest is paying via bank transfer.
 Once the balance payment has cleared, send a confirmation and outline what will happen next.

 Subject: The balance for your stay at (property name) is due in the next few days